HOW SENTENCING WORKS

-If the Magistrates/District Judge (in the Magistrates’ Court) or the Judge (in the Crown Court) are considering imposing a custodial sentence or a community order, a pre-sentence report (sometimes referred to as a ‘Probation Report’) must be obtained unless the Judge/Magistrates consider it unnecessary to do so.
+If the magistrates/District Judge (in the magistrates’ court) or the Judge (in the Crown Court) are considering imposing a custodial sentence or a community order, a pre-sentence report must be obtained unless the Judge/magistrates consider it unnecessary to do so.

-Pre-sentence reports are written by probation officers from the National Probation Service.
+Pre-sentence reports are written by probation officers.
 The defendant will often meet with a probation officer before sentence and they will discuss the offence and the defendant’s attitude towards it.
 Sometimes 'stand down' or 'on the day' pre-sentence reports are ordered.
 This means the court orders a report to be prepared by the probation service on the same day as the defendant pleads guilty, allowing the sentence to take place on that day also; this procedure is often used in less complex cases where there has not been sufficient time or opportunity to prepare a report in advance.